jliguori1312/payload-astro-template/README.md

 ## Acknowledgments

-- **Payload CMS**: For providing an excellent content management system.
+- **Payload**: For providing an excellent CMS and application framework.
-- **Astro Framework**: For enabling static site generation with modern frontend capabilities.
+- **Astro**: For enabling static site generation with modern frontend capabilities.